-HW 3.1 Write a program modeled after the one above where you have multiple costumes and you are basically having a slideshow of your costumes.
-Try to have at least one costume of each type (the Scratch library, a file on your hard drive that perhaps you got from the Web, a graphic you drew, possibly a picture you took with your camea).
-Use the wait command so that there is a bit of a delay each time it changes costumes.
-Use the command from the gold section and use the command in the light blue section, changing to any key you want.
-In my program above, either lowercase "s" or uppercase "S" will stop the program.
+Required HW 3.1 Write a program modeled after the one above where you have multiple costumes and you are basically having a slideshow of your costumes.
+Try to have at least one costume of each type (the Scratch library, a file on your hard drive that perhaps you got from the Web, a graphic you drew, possibly a picture you took with your camera).
+Use the WAIT command so that there is a bit of a delay each time it changes costumes.